 Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

-One of the most common questions you are going to be asked by prospective clients is "What does your coaching cost?"
+One of the most common questions you are going to be asked by prospective clients is "What does your coaching cost?

-It's a question many new coaches have trouble answering confidently and congruently because they are not sure how much to charge for life coaching.
-Maybe they question their value, or what is right for their target market or how much they need to earn from coaching to live and flourish.
+It's a question many new coaches have trouble answering confidently and congruently because they are not sure how much to charge for their coaching.

-Know your personal expeneses:
+Know your personal expenses:

 Of course you may not be able to cover all your expenses and make a profit with your life coaching fees when you first start coaching, but it's important to know what you need to aim for if your coaching is to be financially viable as a living.